Jerusalem College of Technology: History

-JCT has separate campuses for men and women in order to allow the Orthodox and Haredi communities, who comprise the majority of its student body and insist on gender-separated classes, to study comfortably.
+JCT has separate campuses for men and women to allow the Orthodox and Haredi communities, who comprise the majority of its student body and insist on gender-separated classes, to study comfortably.

 The college trains 20 percent of Israel's women engineers.
 One out of every five Israeli women studying for a BSc in computer science and/or software engineering does so at JCT, and 53 percent of the school's computer science students are women—18 percent higher than any other Israeli university.

 Branches

 The Jerusalem College of Technology comprises the following campuses: